alexglue/JsonSchemaBundle/README.md

 ## Hack

-If you want to handle jsonSchema validation yourself, but have issues using Entity instances with `justinrainbow/json-schema`, you may want to take a look at the `PropertyAccessorConstraint`.
+If you want to handle JsonSchema validation yourself, but have issues using Entity instances with `justinrainbow/json-schema`, you may want to take a look at the `PropertyAccessorConstraint`.
 Here, it'll override the `ObjectConstraint` so that object properties are accessed through the PropertyAccessor.
 [See the Validator class](https://github.com/soyuka/JsonSchemaBundle/blob/master/src/Mapping/Validator/Validator.php#L16).

 ## Licence